sweet12prof/2WMIPS32_InOrder/README.md

       * Write a mips program based on the implemented subset
       * Assemble it and generate a hex file
       * Edit the Imem file
+      * Edit tesbench according to the outputs expected by your program
+      * Run and compare results

+ ## Synthesis For FPGA
+  * The registerFile used in the design couldn't be synthesised using block RAMS
+  * This forces usage of registers by the synthesiser and utilizes a lot of resources
+  * The design synthesises successfully for a basys 3 artix 7 FPGA, this can be used for a standard if you intend to synthesise for an fpga
+  * Don't synthesise the tesbench won't work
+  * The top module is what you're looking for, as for I/O, The unbounded Outputs include memory Address and data ports this can be changed by editing all the way from the datapath file through to the top level module